John's first expedition to Ireland: Progress

-Plaque in Waterford on the site of the castle John stayed at.
+Plaque in Waterford marking the site of the castle where John stayed.

 Upon his arrival in Ireland, John and his retinue were greeted by numerous unnamed Gaelic Irish leaders.
 It is said that upon seeing these strange long bearded Kings, John and his retinue laughed and pulled them about by their beards.
 Gerald of Wales said that the Irish then complained to their overlords — men such as Domhnall Mór Ó Briain — of how John was "an ill-mannered child... from whom no good could be hoped".
 Aside from upsetting these rulers, John also at this time engaged in a vigorous program of extending land grants to trusted royal administrators such as Theobald Walter, William de Burgh, Gilbert Pipard and Bertram de Verdun as well as other minor land grants to lesser figures.
 Their Hiberno-Norman descendants, such as Walter's Butler dynasty, would long remain influential.

 During his stay in Ireland, John largely followed the route his father Henry II had taken in 1171–72, landing in Waterford and ending up in Dublin.
 John's expedition built two significant castles along the way, being Ardfinnan Castle and Lismore Castle on the borders of South Tipperary and West Waterford.
 At Ardfinnan Castle he issued several royal charters, self titling himself “King of Limerick”.
 He also established the foundations of administration and law which he later expanded upon in his second expedition in 1210.